 Our air-monitoring stations at more than 20 sites across the Valley will be vigilant in tracking unhealthy levels of pollution.
 The stations report when there is potential for a violation and sets in motion a series of events to prevent an “exceedance” of the federal health standard.

 For example, an alert system run by the Arizona Department of Environmental Quality informs residents and businesses of a high-pollution advisory (HPA) or a health watch a day in advance.
 Residents can sign up at CleanAirMakeMore.com to get this information via e-mail or text message.
+You can click here for more information on health care services.

 No Burn Day restrictions are issued by the county during a high-pollution advisory or health watch and last for a 24-hour period starting at midnight the day the forecast is issued.
 If the restriction is ignored, fines range from $50 up to $250 depending on the number of wood-burning violations an individual receives per year.
 Citizens can call 602-372-2703 to report violations, and they often do.
 Last year we received as many as 73 wood-burning complaints in one week.